Let’s start today off with, what I like to call, a breakfast of champions.

 - Make the icing: whisk together sifted cake mix and half-and-half until fully combined.
 Add more or less half-and-half depending on how thick you want the icing.
 Spoon over warm cinnamon buns and top with sprinkles.

-*using yellow cake mix will produce a more yellow icing.
+Using yellow cake mix in your icing will produce a yellow icing.
 I used white cake mix.

 © Sally’s Baking Addiction.
 All images & content are copyright protected.
 Please do not use my images without prior permission.
 If you want to republish this recipe, please re-write the recipe in your own words, or link back to this post for the recipe.